stibbons1990/hex/_posts/2024-04-20-monitoring-with-influxdb-and-grafana-on-kubernetes.md

 #### Update Grafana

-Entering the username (`admin`) and password in Grafana is enough to get the connextion restored.
+Updating the InfluxDB connection under **Data soures** in Grafana, by adding the username (`admin`) and password, is enough to get the connextion restored.

 #### Update Telegraf